cypress-io/eslint-plugin-cypress/README.md

 })
 ```

-Disable the `cypress/no-unnecessary-waiting` rule for the specific line:
+Disable the `cypress/no-unnecessary-waiting` rule for a specific line:

 ```js
 it('waits for a second', () => {